mtbsteve/3DR-Solo-GoPro-Hero-black-5-6-Control/README.md

 4. Exceptions and known limitations:

 The Gopro will not turn on or off automatically.
 The newer Gopro models differ in several areas from the Hero 4.
-So far, the following settings do not work yet:
+In order to get it working with the current Solex version, we set the GoPro model to a Hero 4, which causes that some settings do not work yet:
 - Photo resolutions other than 12MP wide listed in the Solex menue.
 Reason is that the Hero 4 modes (5MP, 7MP) do not exist namymore, insted, the newer models support Linear modes and more.
 Note that your Gopro may crash and requires a reboot if you try the Hero 4 photo and burst settings!
 - Burst mode other than 12MP wide settings (see above)